EuterpeSolutions/TerraformIAC/Readme.md

 ### ESContact
 * ESContact is a simple API and Lambda code system that sends contact emails from our Angular contact forms.

-* Allows us to run static websites out of S3 buckets easily
+### ESHomepage
+* Uploads the static content for the EuterpeSolutions homepage to an S3 bucket

 ## Credentials
 The `terraform` CLI is configured to look for AWS credentials stored as environment variables or in a `~/.aws/configure` file